jeninedrew/boom/README.md

 ## Pattern Lab

-Uses Drupal standard edition of Pattern Lab and [the boom Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso), found in a subdirectory of Gesso called 'pattern-lab'.
+Uses Drupal standard edition of Pattern Lab and [the Gesso Twig starter kit](https://github.com/forumone/starterkit-twig-drupal-gesso), found in a subdirectory of Gesso called 'pattern-lab'.

 After install, others cloning the repo need to run `composer install` to install dependencies.